Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 10 Januari 2025 01.33.42 UTC
+- WIB: Jumat, 10 Januari 2025 02.18.49 UTC
-- WITA: Jumat, 10 Januari 2025 02.33.42 UTC
+- WITA: Jumat, 10 Januari 2025 03.18.49 UTC
-- WIT: Jumat, 10 Januari 2025 03.33.42 UTC
+- WIT: Jumat, 10 Januari 2025 04.18.49 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: motivational
+Kategori: nature